websiteinspiration/bugsplat.rb/entries/stripe-event-cheatsheet.md

 <h1 class="book big center">The Stripe Webhook Event Cheatsheet</h1>

-[Stripe](https://stripe.com) has an amazing set of webhooks for your application to hook into.
-Every event that happens to your Stripe account (or an account your application is connected to) has a corresponding webhook.
+[Stripe](https://stripe.com) has an amazing set of webhooks for your application to listen for.
+Every event that happens on your Stripe account (or an account your application is connected to) blasts events to your webhook receiver.

 <p>"But", you ask, "what events fire when?"
 Below you'll find some
 common scenarios and the events that Stripe will fire at your webhook